 HHAs will also need to identify family caregivers and their willingness and ability to help provide care.

-In many cases, a patient may have different representatives for financial, legal and healthcare decision-making.
+In many cases, a patient may have different representatives for financial, legal, and healthcare decision-making.
 To ensure compliance HHAs should know the legal scope of patient representatives – distinguishing between a representative and a legally appointed person – and act in accordance with a patient’s choices.

-Quality Assessment and Performance Improvement (QAPI)
+Quality Assessment and Performance Improvement (QAPI) Programs

 It encompasses five standards including (i) program scope; (ii) program data; (iii) program activities; (iv) improvement projects; and (v) executive responsibilities.
 The final regulation requires HHAs to “develop, implement, evaluate and maintain an effective HHA-wide, data-driven QAPI program.”
-It states that a HHA’s QAPI program must be tailored to reflect the complexity of the HHAs organization including all services while focusing on indicators related to improved outcomes including use of emergency services, hospital admissions, and readmissions.
+It states that an HHA’s QAPI program must be tailored to reflect the complexity of the HHAs organization including all services while focusing on indicators related to improved outcomes including the use of emergency services, hospital admissions, and readmissions.

 Agencies will need to show data collection and performance projects to demonstrate improvement with the CoPs providing options regarding areas where they can improve care quality and performance.
-Records will need to reveal contributions of different skilled professionals and show evidence of peer interaction to meet patient needs.
+Records will need to reveal the contributions of different skilled professionals and show evidence of peer interaction to meet patient needs.